 Where do you find the Rating of your Battery?

 The Rating of your battery can be found on the battery itself.
-Even the small alkaline AA or AAA or D batteries have this rating.
-You know I had always wondered why a set of AA batteries from the same manufacturer would have different costs until I discovered that the higher the AH the battery has the more valuable it is and hence the higher it costs.
+Even small alkaline AA or AAA batteries have this rating.
+I had always wondered why the same set of AA batteries from different manufacturers had different costs.
+Then I discovered that the higher the AH, the more valuable the battery, and the higher the cost.

 - Power Inverter